vsoch/vsoch.github.io/_posts/2021/2021-03-31-national-lab-vs-academia.md

 ### Where is your curiosity?

 Curiosity is the driver for many things.
-Combined with stubborness, it's the motivation that has you staying up late because you "just want to try one more thing" or asking questions that don't have answers.
+Combined with stubbornness, it's the motivation that has you staying up late because you "just want to try one more thing" or asking questions that don't have answers.
 But notably, where your curiosity can reside can vary for different people.
 I ultimately realized that I was a terrible academic researcher because